sveggiani/react-telegram-comments/README.md

 - Rewrite component using modern TypeScript and React.
 - New, simplified build system using `tsc` only.
-- Automatted builds and NPM publish using github actions.
+- Automated builds and NPM publish using github actions.
 - Add unitary tests (finally!).
 - Enhanced documentation and demo page added.
 - `isDark` prop renamed to `useDarkMode` (only breaking change from v1)